-In this study, we aimed to identify predictors of treatment response, and then to explore whether response predictors for pharmacotherapy and placebo differed, in gambling disorder.
+In this study, we aimed to identify predictors of treatment response in gambling disorder, and then to explore whether response predictors for pharmacotherapy and placebo differed.
 We pooled data from treatment studies carried out in patients meeting diagnostic criteria for gambling disorder by the same group of researchers.
 A number of different pharmacological agents were tested in these trials with either an open-label or double-blind, placebo-controlled design.
-We hypothesized that some variables measured in all studies, such as baseline demographics, treatment history, baseline severity of symptoms, and psychiatric comorbidity, would transcend study design and treatment modality to predict treatment response in gambling disorder.(Colloca and Benedetti, 2006; Kessner et al., 2013; Zunhammer et al., 2017) Our secondary hypothesis was that significant predictors of response to active medication response and to placebo would differ.
-The information gleaned from this analysis might inform study design in future clinical trials.
+We hypothesized that some variables measured in all studies would transcend study design and treatment modality to predict treatment response in gambling disorder.
+Specifically, based on the above reported relationships between predictor variables and treatment outcomes, we hypothesized that demographic (age, gender, and ethnicity) and clinical variables (baseline severity, symptoms of anxiety or depression, comorbid psychiatric illness, and non-strategic gambling) would predict response to treatment.
+Previous treatment experience is also known to affect subsequent treatment outcomes (Colloca and Benedetti, 2006; Kessner et al., 2013; Zunhammer et al., 2017).
+We therefore also hypothesized that previously seeking gambling treatment and number of weeks spent in the trial might be important.
+Our secondary hypothesis was that significant predictors of response to active medication and to placebo would differ.
+The information gleaned from this analysis might inform study design in future clinical trials for gambling disorder.

 Method

-Participants
+Characteristics of Included Trials